 In a moment Adam had been brought from death to life.
 God had miraculously saved him and given him a new identity—now he would give him a purpose.

 “This is the Great Commission, Jesus’ singular mission for the church, that we would go to all the world and make disciples of all nations.
 This is the way God has ordained that people would believe; and the more I understood what Jesus had done for me, it lit my heart on fire to give my life to his purpose.”

 Adam’s life has not been free from pain—he has suffered the loss of his dad to ALS (which, he would be quick to add, God used to save his dad) and a robbery that left him with basically the clothes he was wearing, just to name two—but his perspective towards it all is the same: “My treasure is Jesus, and that treasure cannot be taken from me.”

 Now as the Director of Mobilization, Adam is training people to share the gospel here in Lubbock and then take it to places where Jesus has never been named.
-“My hope in this role at Redeemer is twofold: first, that our church’s motivation to go would be driven by a love for Jesus, that we would be willing to risk the comforts of this world, and second, that regardless of whether we choose to stay or go, that we would be willing to lay down our comforts and walk through hard things for the joy set before us in Jesus.”
+“My hope in this role at Redeemer is twofold: first, that our church’s motivation to go would be driven by a love for Jesus, that because of Him we would be willing to give up the things of this world, and second, that regardless of whether we choose to stay or go, that we would be willing to lay down our comforts and walk through hard things for the joy set before us in Jesus.”